prototypefund/ifc-hive/app/client/README.md

 {
   grid: false,
   slots: false,
-  tool: {
-    // you can also define a tool to be used when loading this page.
-The config follow the tool config }, tools:[
+  tools:[
     {
       //list of tools
     }
   ],
-  widget: { // you can also bypass the grid or use widgets directly in the page via the pageloader.
+  widgets: [{ // you can also bypass the grid or use widgets directly in the page via the pageloader.
 This is fully optional
     uuid: "mySpecialPageWidget"
     name: "myCategory",
     props: {
       title: "widget title"
     }
-  },
+  }],
 }
 ```